cesalberca/blog/src/infrastructure/articles/en/why-i-migrated-my-blog-to-web-components.md

 1. The imports must include the extension.
 At least if we don't want to use Babel (although we can avoid putting the extension with [this configuration](https://www.snowpack.dev/#importing-packages-by-name))
    .
 With TypeScript, you have to include the extension `.js`.
 There is an [issue](https://github.com/microsoft/TypeScript/issues/16577) where this is mentioned.
 2. When you install dependencies you have to include them in the `package.json` inside the [Snowpack configuration](https://www.snowpack.dev/#whitelisting-dependencies).
-In my case it was necessary because I wanted to use RxJS, which has same problems with certain exports.
+In my case it was necessary because I wanted to use RxJS, which has the same problems with certain exports.

 ```json
 {